 “It’s important for (women) to know that no matter where you are in your career, there’s something transformative that happens when you have the opportunity to step outside of your business or company, working on the business and yourself instead of just in it,” Million said.

 What she’s referring to is collaboration—coming together to learn from one another, network, and take action.
-It’s through Babson Executive Education programs such as the Women’s Leadership Program: From Opportunity to Action that successful women in business are able to make the next step in their careers.
+It’s through Babson Executive Education programs such as the Leadership Program for Women and Allies that successful women in business are able to make the next step in their careers.

 “Every time we’ve done these programs, the women leave very different than how they arrive,” Million said.
 “They leave stronger, more confident, with an ability to get back to their businesses and do things they weren’t able to do before.”